Italian Senate lifts immunity of defiant Salvini over migrant boat

 In July, two weeks before he abandoned a coalition with the anti-establishment 5-Star Movement, he refused to let migrants disembark from the Gregoretti coastguard vessel, ignoring pleas from human rights groups to let the group come ashore.

-Magistrates in Sicily say this was an abuse of power and amounted to de facto kidnapping.
+Magistrates in Sicily believe it was an abuse of power that amounted to de facto kidnapping.
 But under Italian law, former ministers cannot be tried for actions undertaken while in office unless parliament authorizes the investigation.

+“The Senate was asked a precise question.
+Did minister Salvini act in the national interest?
+Yes or No?
+For us it is ‘No’.
+This was election campaigning using 100 people aboard an Italian ship,” said leftist politician Anna Ascani.

 The Gregoretti investigation echoes another case from earlier last year when magistrates sought to try Salvini over his decision to keep 150 migrants aboard a coastguard ship for five days in August 2018.